yourlabs/cli2/docs/ansible.rst

         assert result['changed'] == 0
         assert result['ok'] == 2

-The previous, mocking solution, is always preferable.
-But if you also want functional tests, then this works great.
+The previous, mocking solution, is always preferable when possible, because it doesn't depend on the network to succeed.
+But if your action plugin is more complicated than that then this works great.

-While the internal Python API of Ansible would also work, this uses Ansible public API which is less subject to change.
+While the internal Python API of Ansible would also work, this uses Ansible public API which is less subject to change, and emulates exactly what a user would do with your plugin.

 Documenting
 ===========